 The radiation scheme is described in Chapter 2 'Radiation' and is the first process to be called in the physics.
 To save time in the rather expensive radiation computations, the full radiation part of the scheme is currently called every 1 hour.
-This is when the computation of the short-wave transmissivities and the long-wave fluxes are performed, using the values of temperature, specific humidity, liquid/ice water content and cloud fraction at time-step $t-\Delta t$, and a climatology for aerosols, CO_2 and O_3 .
-The computation of the fluxes is not necessarily done at every grid-point but is only performed at lower horizontal resolution.
+This is when the computation of the short-wave transmissivities and the long-wave fluxes are performed, using the values of temperature, specific humidity, liquid, ice and snow water contents and cloud fraction at time-step $t - \Delta t$, and monthly-mean climatologies for aerosols and the main trace gases (CO2, O3, CH4, N2O, CFCl3 and CF2Cl2).
+The computation of the fluxes is not necessarily done at every grid-point but is performed at lower horizontal resolution.
 The results are then interpolated back to the original grid using the model interpolation routines.
 The short-wave fluxes are updated every time-step using synchronous values of the zenith angle.
-The radiation scheme takes into account cloud-radiation interactions in detail by using the values of cloud fraction and liquid/ice water content, at every level, from the prognostic cloud scheme.
+The radiation scheme takes into account cloud-radiation interactions in detail by using the values of cloud fraction and liquid, ice and snow water contents, at every level, from the prognostic cloud scheme using the Monte Carlo Independent Column Approximation (McICA).
 The radiation scheme produces tendencies of temperature.